HGieselmann/HugoCreativeCoding/content/docs/09_DelegatesAndEvents.md

         sender.GetComponent<Sender>().buttonPressed += OnButtonPressed;
     }
 {{</highlight>}}
 The first thing we do here is create a reference to the Sender Object as we have done many times before.
-So we will need to connect these in the Unity Editor!
+So we will need to connect these in the Unity Editor!<br>
 Then in the `OnEnable()` method we get the sender component and look for the `buttonPressed` event.
 We then add the `OnButtonPressed` method to the event a.k.a subscribe it to the event.
-Form now on, when ever the Event is raised, the `OnButtonPressed()` method is called.
+Form now on, when ever the Event is raised, the `OnButtonPressed()` method is called.<br>
 {{<expand>}}
 ### OnEnable()
 What is OnEnable() and why do we use this?
 OnEnable() is similar to Start() and Update() one of those predefined functions inside Unity and they run in specific order.
 Thus there are recommendations on what kind of things you want to call when.
 If you want to go down the rabbit hole: